AniketSonje/.NET-Group/RawData.md

+# Management Information System

+## Document :
+System Requirement Specification Document

+## Title :
+System Requirement for Transflower Management Information System

+## Team :
+Trainers,HR,Board of Members,Management Team

+## Objective()
 Management Information System is intendet to use for decision-making, coordination, control, analysis, and visualization of information in an organization.
-Management Information System is intended to provide entire idea to Top Level Management, HR, Trainers to
-make decisions with respect to data gathered from various sources through single gateway using internet .
+Management Information System is intended to provide entire idea to Top Level Management, HR, Trainers to make decisions with respect to data gathered from various sources through single gateway using internet .
 This application will help to analyze the data and show it to the approriate user.

+## Definition

-Functional Requirements:
+## Functional Requirements:
 It regulates that proper resources are provided in the institute so that we can add value and profit to business.
 CMO ,CEO or CTO(chief mentor officer ) are responsible for implementations of new technology that